mickfuzz/phd4/_posts/thesis_chapters/2023-5-4-Process-Design.md

 Limit the type of game to one kind.
 Offer a significant but limited menu of missions that users can add.
 Offer written and visual support documents which learners can access independently of facilitators

-**Learners take on features which are too advanced or complex for their current coding level**
+**Learners take on features which are too advanced or complex for their current coding level** (Appendix R.4.1)
 The use of a physical map on which GDP were arranged aimed to communicate which patterns were more complicated to implement.
 Starting patterns limited the maximum complexity of missions and present patterns to encourage learners to start with ones that involve simple code changes but return a large change in terms of gameplay experience.

+##### Building Identities as Game Makers

+NOTE - THIS COULD WORK IN THE INTRODUCTION TO THE CHAPTER - LINK WITH PREVIOUS ONE.

+One warm activities that took on a life of its own was a group activity of taking a Bartle test (what kind of game player are you) as extended spectrum line/grid activity [FIND DESCRIPTION SOURCE].
+The process of exploring identity in this way surfaced the cheekiness of some young people and the pleasure they took in demonstrating their playful mischievousness.
+I began to make journal notes on this subject and talk to other games study practioners.
+I began to ask the question can the surfacing maker types (as per player types) encourage awareness and celebrate the emerging practices that the community was producing.

+My journal notes see an evolution of attempts to try to build into the program, activities which help build the participants sense of their own identities of game makers or more generally digital designers.
+In and early tentative attempt to define in broad strokes the types of game maker behaviour and underlying goals.
+In doing this I have taken inspiration from Bartle's game player types Hamari and Tuunanen, 2014).
+I translated player types to maker types based on notes in my observation journal and extracts from screen capture data.
+The following list of *Game Maker *types:

+ -   **Social makers:** form relationships with other game makers and players by finding out more about their work and telling stories in their game -
+ - **Planners:** like to study to get a full knowledge of the tools and what is possible before they build up their game step-by-step
+ -   **Magpie makers:** like trying out lots of different things and happy to borrow code, images and sound from anywhere for quick results
+ -   **Glitchers:** mess around with the code trying to see if they can break it interesting ways and cause a bit of havoc for other users

 #### Phase Four